 Wisconsin Poet Laureate Commission

 The Wisconsin Poet Laureate Commission is comprised of volunteers who administer, promote, and maintain the state’s Laureate program.
-Commission members represent diverse populations across the state and the member organizations that support the laureateship: the Council for Wisconsin WritersWisconsin Academy of Sciences, Arts, and Letters; Wisconsin Center for the Book; Wisconsin Fellowship of Poets; Wisconsin HumanitiesWisconsin Arts Board; Write-On, Door County; and Chippewa Valley Writers Guild.
+Commission members represent diverse populations across the state and the member organizations that support the laureateship: the Art Lit Lab; Chippewa Valley Writers Guild; Council for Wisconsin WritersWisconsin Academy of Sciences, Arts, and Letters; Wisconsin Center for the Book; Wisconsin Fellowship of Poets; Wisconsin HumanitiesWisconsin Arts Board; Woodland Pattern; and Write-On, Door County.

 Statements of the Wisconsin Poet Laureate Commission: